ethereum-optimism/optimism/specs/derivation.md

 This ensures that we use the data we already have before pulling more data and minimizes the latency of data traversing the derivation pipeline.

+Each stage can maintain its own inner state as necessary.
+In particular, each stage maintains a L1 block reference (number + hash) to the latest L1 block such that all data originating from previous blocks has been processed, and the data from that block is or has been processed.

+### Pipeline Stages

 Let's briefly describe each stage of the pipeline.